erdii/ansible-cdn-letsencrypt/README.md

 * automate ssh trust on first use (notebook/controller -> proxies)
 * automated tests?
 * test adding another proxy after the initial setup
-* i think letsencrypt allows serving the challenge over https with a self signed certificate. if this is true, we can remove `playbook_lb_initial.yml` and just deploy the production proxy configuration, just with a self signed ssl certificate.

 ## Disclaimer